-Our boutique resort is set within a natural coconut garden on its own paradise island (a cliché perhaps, but there is really no other word for it).
-The beautiful sandy beach around the headland where the resort sits is lapped by clear, calm, aqua-toned waters with no offshore fringing reef, making it perfect for boat access, swimming and relaxing.
-And its also safe for kids, too.
+Our boutique resort is set within a natural coconut garden on its own private paradise island.
+The beautiful sandy beach that surrounds the resort island is lapped by clear, calm, aqua-toned waters with no offshore fringing reef, making it perfect for boat access, swimming or relaxing, and safe for kids.

-The main building consists of a modest complex of two beautiful pole-construction, timber Queenslander-style buildings.
-A separate open kitchen and dining gazebo sits between the two ‘houses’, overlooking our 7 ×14 meter in-ground infinity swimming pool.
-The entire complex looks down to the beach and natural boat harbour, where our speedboats await at floating pontoons just offshore.
+The main building consists of a modest complex of two beautiful pole-constructed timber Queenslander-style buildings, affectionately named ‘the North house’ and ‘the South house’.
+A separate open kitchen and dining gazebo sits between the two houses, overlooking our 7 × 14m in-ground swimming pool.
+The entire complex looks down to the beach and natural boat harbour, where our speedboats await you.

-High ceilings, fans and many louvres maximize the natural cooling effect.
+With colour-bond roofing, insulated cladded walls and large shady eaves, guests enjoy a soothing sea breeze and outstanding 270 degree ocean views.
+On the top floor of both homes is a large chill-out lounge area with flat screen TV, high ceilings, fans and many louvres maximising the natural cooling effect.
 Each house features six air-conditioned bedrooms on the top floor, two of which have en suite bathrooms.

 All bedrooms are interchangeable to suit varying needs – they can be fitted out as family rooms, twin-share kids’ rooms or very private couples hideaways.
 Each bedroom has a set of louvers and French doors leading out to your own section of verandah.

 For comfort’s sake, we endeavour to make our small island as much like home as possible.
-Captured rainwater and well water are run through reverse-osmosis filtering systems.
-All taps and showers flow with fresh, potable water.
-Our wastewater system is environmentally friendly, utilizing aeration tanks that run off into hydrophilic gardens behind the resort complex.
-All are designed and fitted by an Australian registered plumber.
-The fact that we are on our own island also enables us to take steps to reduce the risk of malaria and other mosquito-borne illnesses.
+Captured rainwater is run through reverse-osmosis filtering systems, meaning all taps and showers flow with fresh potable water.
+Our waste water system is environmentally friendly, utilising aeration tanks that run off into hydrophilic gardens behind the resort complex.
+All are designed and fitted by registered Australian plumbers.